webdeveric/recently-edited-content-widget/readme.txt

 Options (per user settings):

 * Number of items to show
+* Show only items changed since a particular date
 * Excerpt length - number of words (0 = hide)
 * Show only your edits
 * What post types to show